-AS FILED WITH THE SECURITIES AND EXCHANGE COMMISSION ON JANUARY 17, 1997.
+AS FILED WITH THE SECURITIES AND EXCHANGE COMMISSION ON MAY 27, 1997.

-REGISTRATION NO. 333-15413 SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549 AMENDMENT NO. 2 TΩ FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 INTERNATIONAL ALLIANCE SERVICES, INC. (Exact name of Registrant as specified in its charter) DELAWARE 22-2769024 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 10055 SWEET VALLEY DRIVE VALLEY VIEW, OHIO 44125 (216) 447-9000 (Address, including zip code, and telephone number, including area code, of Registrant's principal executive offices) -----EDWARD F. FEIGHAN INTERNATIONAL ALLIANCE SERVICES, INC. 10055 SWEET VALLEY DRIVE VALLEY VIEW, OHIO 44125 (216) 447-9000 (Name, address, including zip code, and telephone number, including area code, of agent for service) With Copies to: RICK L. BURDICK, P.C.
+Registration No. \\\\\\

+SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549

+FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933

+INTERNATIONAL ALLIANCE SERVICES, INC. (Exact name of Registrant as specified in its charter)

+DEL AWARE

+(State or other jurisdiction of incorporation or organization)

+22-2769024 (I.R.S.
+Employer Identification No.)

+10055 SWEET VALLEY DRIVE VALLEY VIEW, OHIO 44125 (216) 447-9000

+(Address, including zip code, and telephone number, including area code, of Registrant's principal executive offices)

+EDWARD F. FEIGHAN INTERNATIONAL ALLIANCE SERVICES, INC. 10055 SWEET VALLEY DRIVE VALLEY VIEW, OHIO 44125 (216) 447-9000

+(Name, address, including zip code, and telephone number, including area code, of agent for service)

+With Copies to:

+RICK L. BURDICK, P.C.
 AKIN, GUMP, STRAUSS, HAUER & FELD, L.L.P.
-1900 PENNZOIL PLACE-SOUTH TOWER 711 LOUISIANA STREET HOUSTON, TEXAS 77002 (713) 220-5800 APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO THE PUBLIC: From time to time after the effective date of this Registration Statement.
-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box: [X] If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering: []
+1900 PENNZOIL PLACE-SOUTH TOWER 711 LOUISIANA STREET HOUSTON, TEXAS 77002 (713) 220-5800

+APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO THE PUBLIC: From time to time after the effective date of this Registration Statement.

+If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box: [ ]

+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box: [x]

-If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box: $[\]$ for the same offering: []
+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering: [ ]

-If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement
+If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering: [ ]